 Transactions in foreign currencies are translated to the Group's functional currency at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated to the functional currency at the year-end exchange rate.
-Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the exchange rate at the date that the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the sex determined.
 Foreign currency differences arising on translation are recognized in profit or loss.